lk-geimfari/mimesis/README.md

   <br>
 </p>

 **Elizabeth** is a fast and easier to use Python library for generate dummy data.
 These data are very useful when you need to bootstrap the database in the testing phase of your software.
-A great example of how you can use the library - is a web applications on Flask or Django which need a data, such as users (email, username, name, surname etc.), posts (tags, text, title, publishing date and etc.) and etc. The library use the JSON files as a datastore and doesn't have any dependencies.
+A great example of how you can use the library is a web applications on Flask or Django which need a data, such as users (email, username, name, surname etc.), posts (tags, text, title, publishing date and etc.) asf.
+The library use the JSON files as a datastore and doesn't have any dependencies.

 ## Documentation